RyannKim327/iTP-Cybersec/docs/CONTRIBUTING.md

 ## License

-By contributing to CyberServer, you agree that your contributions will be licensed under the same license as the project (ISC License).
+By contributing to iTP CyberServer, you agree that your contributions will be licensed under the same license as the project (ISC License).

 ---

-Thank you for contributing to CyberServer!
+Thank you for contributing to iTP CyberServer!
 Your efforts help make this project better for everyone.